12 Customizing Graphs

 When you select and plot multiple data ranges to a single graph layer, the plots are

-This arrangement is completely customizable and you can save customizations with the graph template:
+As previously mentioned, this arrangement is completely customizable and you can save customizations with the graph template:

 Customizing Individual Data Points

 For some plot types such as scatter and column, you can modify the display properties of a single data point.
-This is another plot customization that happens via the

 To edit a single point: